Newroz as celebrated by Kurds: Political overtones

 In Syria, the Kurds dress up in their national dress and celebrate the new year.
 According to Human Rights Watch, Syrian Kurds have had to struggle to celebrate Newroz, and in the past the celebration has led to violent oppression, leading to several deaths and mass arrests.
 The government has stated that the Newroz celebrations will be tolerated as long as they do not become political demonstrations of the treatment of the Kurds.
 During the Newroz celebrations in 2008, three Kurds were shot dead by Syrian security forces.

 Kurds in the diaspora also celebrate the new year: Kurds in Australia celebrate Newroz not only as the beginning of the new year but also as Kurdish National Day; the Kurds in Finland celebrate the new year as a way of demonstrating their support for the Kurdish cause.
 In London, organizers estimated that 25,000 people celebrated Newroz in March 2006.

+The Saitama prefectural parks and greenery association in the north of Tokyo, were denied Kurdish refugees permittion to hold Newroz celebrations in that city.
+They told The Asahi Shimbun that they were pressured by unknown people by phone and email to reject the request of the Kurds; for this reason, the association director withheld permission for the festival citing the possibility that protesters might show up and cause trouble at the park.
+But a little later the association on Jan.
+23 retracted its decision, saying it was a mistake, and apologized to organizers of the Newroz festival.

 Newroz in Kurdish literature

 Newroz has been mentioned in works of many Kurdish poets and writers as well as musicians.
 One of the earliest records of Newroz in Kurdish literature is from Melayê Cizîrî (1570–1640):

 The famous Kurdish writer and poet Piramerd (1867–1950) writes in his 1948 poem Newroz: